DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 KF8 is the latest ebook format used by Amazon for its Kindle hardware.
 Like EPUB, it is internally based on HTML5.
 See also **AZW** and **MOBI**.

 #####Kindle
-**Amazon**'s Kindle is a range of handheld e-reader devices and companion software applications for reading ebooks, particularly in Amazon's proprietary AZW, KF8 and MOBI ebook formats.
+Amazon's Kindle is a range of handheld e-reader devices and companion software applications for reading ebooks, particularly in Amazon's proprietary AZW, KF8 and MOBI ebook formats.

 #####Kobo
 Kobo is a company that produces a range of handheld e-reader devices and software.
 It also has its own online store where users can purchase ebooks (mainly in the EPUB format).